 “So glad to come across all these posts online and realize what is happening.
 I have been on Zyrtec (cetirizine) for 10+ years.
-I originally was put on this antihistamine because I was experiencing hives (uticaria) but did not have any other allergies.
-I experienced the hives a few times and they told me to start taking this drug every day to prevent getting them.
+Originally I started taking this antihistamine because I was experiencing hives (uticaria) but did not have any other allergies.
+After having hives a few times, the doctor told me to start taking this drug every day to prevent getting them.

 “Well, after years of taking these pills, I finally started questioning why I needed to take them every day.
 I went off of them for a few days to get allergy tested and when I went to the allergist he gave me a hard time and told me that people takes these pills their entire life.
 It’s working so why am I trying to get off of them, etc. They first refused to test me for allergies but then finally did but only tested me for about 10 different allergens to which I was negative.